 - Water is on center of Instrument Panel / Shifter

 - Water is on door trim panel or Instrument Panel at A-pillar

 - Water at Rear Hard Top Panel / B-pillar

 - Water is on front carpet

-Certain water leaks requires a longer period of time or a higher pressure before they manifest themselves.
-That is reason why your Jeep Wrangler might leak intermittently, depending on how long your vehicle is exposed to water or how fast you drive in the rain.
+Certain water leaks require a longer period of time or a higher pressure before they manifest themselves.
+That is the reason why your Jeep Wrangler might leak intermittently, depending on how long your vehicle is exposed to water or how fast you drive in the rain.
 If a leak cannot be reproduced, it is due to the period of time the vehicle is under wet conditions.
 Some leaks may take hours before leaking while others show up immediately.

 Whatever the case may be, you will need to get to the bottom of the leak as soon as possible before it causes more damage to your Wrangler.

 A water leak that is ignored for too long may result in all sorts of knock-on problems such as: